Nausea: Causes and treatments

 I wanted to know what I can take for nausea and what causes it?

 Nausea has numerous causes.
-It's important to remember that nausea itself is not an illness, but rather a symptom of some other problem.
-You feel nauseated because the digestive system has slowed down, and sometimes digested food is actually moving in the wrong direction in the small intestine.
+Nausea itself is not an illness, but rather a symptom of some other problem.
+The feeling of nasea occurs because the digestive system has slowed down, and sometimes digested food is actually moving in the wrong direction in the small intestine.
 What makes something like that happen?
 Several possibilities include:

 - Motion and sea sickness